 I have not tried ammonium or vinegar.
 Consult your instructions.

-The first one I purchased had five different timer settings from 90 seconds (Yes, seconds!) to 8 minutes.
+The first one I purchased had five different timer settings from 90 seconds (yes, seconds!) to 8 minutes.
 The five settings are 90 seconds, 3 minutes, 5 minutes, 6 minutes, and 8 minutes.
-The manufacture’s standard setting is 3 minutes or 180 seconds.
+The manufacturer’s standard setting is 3 minutes, or 180 seconds.
 It seems to work fine, but you can always spin it again if it is not clean.
 The second one I purchased (notes below) started at 5 minutes and could run all the way to 25 minutes.

-An important thing to note is after it is finished you need to let it sit for 5 or 10 minutes.
-This gives time to let the dirt and grime to settle.
+An important thing to note is after it is finished, you need to let it sit for 5 or 10 minutes.
+This gives the dirt and grime time to settle.

 To my surprise, there are many other things you can throw in there.
 They just have to fit in the basket and be of acceptable material.
 Eyeglasses, sunglasses, waterproof watches, combs, electric shaver heads, toothbrushes, dentures, razor blades, coins.

-After experiencing how easy, fast, and the fantastic cleaning job they do, I got a large ultrasonic cleaner.
+After experiencing how easy, fast, and fantastically they clean, I got a large ultrasonic cleaner.
 My original one held 20 ounces or 600 MLS.
-It measures 5 1/2 inches length by 4 inches width by 2 inches high.
-My large capacity one, which I use for a lot more than jewelry and it is way more roomier, holds 84 ounces or 2.5 liters.
-It measures 9 1/2 inches length by 6 inches width by 3 inches high.
-As I mentioned earlier, the timer starts at 5 minutes and can go up to a blasting 25 minutes.
+It measures 5 1/2 inches long by 4 inches wide by 2 inches high.
+My large capacity one, which I use for a lot more than jewelry and is way roomier, holds 84 ounces or 2.5 liters.
+It measures 9 1/2 inches long by 6 inches wide by 3 inches high.
+As I mentioned earlier, the timer starts at 5 minutes and can go up to a blasting of 25 minutes.